stephbrrrgan/Fair-Use/gay of thrones final 10_7.md

 ### Fair Use

-According to [17 U.S. Code § 107](https://www.law.cornell.edu/uscode/text/17/107), "the fair use of a copyrighted work, including such use by reproduction in copies or phonorecors or by any other means specified by that section, for purposes such as criticism, comment, news reporting, teaching..., scholarship, or research, is not an infringement of copyright."
+According to [17 U.S. Code § 107](https://www.law.cornell.edu/uscode/text/17/107), "the fair use of a copyrighted work, including such use by reproduction in copies or phonorecords or by any other means specified by that section, for purposes such as criticism, comment, news reporting, teaching..., scholarship, or research, is not an infringement of copyright."
 ##### Four Factors
 There are four factors when it comes to considering if a work is a fair use or not:
 * "the purpose and character of the use, including whether such us is of a commercial nature or is for nonprofit educational purposes"